 Other common names: None.

-General description: Rounded snout head not distinguishable from neck and prominent ear openings.
+The Common Scaly-foot has a rounded snout head not distinguishable from neck and prominent ear openings.
 The scales are strongly keeled (rough) and the body is heavily built, with the hind flaps prominent.
 Greyish-brown to mid-grey in colouration with no obvious markings.
 Scales have a glossy texture.

 Distinguished from snake by: